Aszure Barton

 She maintains an ongoing collaboration with trumpeter and composer Ambrose Akinmusire.
 Together, they have created a range of works, including commissions for Limón Dance Company, Hamburg Ballett, The Juilliard School, and others.
-Their most recent work, A a | a B : B E N D, premiered at Germany’s Kampnagel, had its U.S. premiere in 2025, and will soon debut in Canada.
-The work continues to tour globally through a creative collaboration with Pomegranate Arts.
-Tanz Magazine described it as “a refusal of categorization that draws its appeal from two artists who, completely secure in their fields, playfully unsettle each other.”

 Barton returned to the Baryshnikov Arts for its 20th-anniversary season alongside Benjamin Millepied as an inaugural choreographer commissioned by the organization, in recognition of her longtime collaboration with Mikhail Baryshnikov and the Center.

 Her accolades include a Bessie Award, recognition as the inaugural Martha Duffy Resident Artist at Baryshnikov Arts, and the Arts & Letters Award of Canada, joining the likes of Margaret Atwood, Karen Kain, and Oscar Peterson.
 A laureate of the Ken McCarter Award for Distinguished NBS Alumni, she also holds the title of Official Ambassador of Contemporary Choreography in Canada.

 As an educator, Barton is Creative Partner with Boston Conservatory at Berklee and was formerly Artist-in-Residence at USC Kaufman during William Forsythe’s tenure as Artistic Advisor.
 She also maintains longstanding educational collaborations with Canada’s National Ballet School, Arts Umbrella, and The Juilliard School in New York.